Welcome to the Perez v. Discover Bank Website

 Object

-The Court in charge of this case still must decide whether to give final approval to the Settlement.
-Payments to Class Members who submit Claim Forms, as described above, will be made if the Court approves the Settlement and after appeals, if any, are resolved.
+The Court in charge of this case granted Final Approval to the Settlement.
+Payments to Class Members who submitted Claim Forms, as described above, will be made after appeals, if any, are resolved.

 These rights and options—and the deadlines to exercise them—are explained further in the Notice and on the Frequently Asked Questions page of this website.